-RhythmOne has an Audit Committee, a Nomination Committee, a Remuneration Committee, and a Strategy Committee, each consisting of all nonexecutive Directors.
+RhythmOne has an Audit Committee, a Nomination Committee, and a Remuneration Committee, each consisting of all nonexecutive Directors.
 Each committee has written terms of delegated responsibilities which are available for review in the Investor Relations section of the Company’s website.
 A summary of each committee's role is set out below.

 The Board and its committees are considered to have the appropriate balance of skills, experience, independence and knowledge of the Company to enable them to discharge their respective duties and responsibilities effectively.

 The audit committee is primarily responsible for monitoring and reviewing:

 - The integrity of the Company's financial statements, including a review of the significant financial reporting issues and judgements contained in them;

 - The effectiveness of the Company’s internal control and risk management systems;

 - The effectiveness of the Company's internal audit and risk function;